stickies-v/bitcoin-devwiki/GitHub-alternatives-for-Bitcoin-Core.md

 * How does it integrate with CI?
 * Does it have feature-parity with GitHub reviews (e.g. resolving inline review comments)?
 * How is the "sign-up" handled?
+* How is spam dealt with?
+* How well-maintained are they?

 ## Possible alternatives: